What Creative Cloud licensing options are available for schools and universities?

 Creative Cloud for education includes a named-user licensing option, where a license is granted to each user rather than each device.
 A named-user license can be used for the All App plan or a Single App option, each with online services, and is also available for purchase through the Value Incentive Plan (VIP) program.
 Each named-user license includes two one-on-one, 30-minute Adobe Expert Services sessions per year and comes with the ability to install a second copy for the same person on a personally owned device as long as it’s not used simultaneously (known as “work-at-home rights”).

 What applications and services are available in Creative Cloud for education customers?

 What is the Value Incentive Plan (VIP)?

-You may be familiar with Adobe’s CLP and TLP volume programs that are available for purchasing licenses of perpetual software from Adobe.
+You must be familiar with Adobe’s CLP and TLP volume programs that are available for purchasing licenses of perpetual software from Adobe.
 VIP is a membership-based buying program that customers join to purchase Creative Cloud for education.
 With a VIP membership, there are no minimum license purchase requirements.
 Management is easy, deployment is immediate, and compliance is automatic.
 There is no cost to join VIP.
-Learn more about VIP ›
+Learn more about VIP.

 What’s the difference between deployment for named-user and device licenses in VIP?

 Deployment for device licenses must be done via the Creative Cloud Packager.
 Named-user deployment is either via the Admin Console or Creative Cloud Packager.
 Learn more about Creative Cloud Packager.